-Llanos de Cortes is approximately a 30 minute drive east from Liberia, Costa Rica.
-It is the perfect place to stop if you are driving from the beaches in Guanacaste to the Arenal Volcano area near the town of La Fortuna.
+Llanos de Cortes is approximately a 30-minute drive east from Liberia, Costa Rica.
+It is the perfect place to stop if you are driving from the beaches and resorts in Guanacaste to the Arenal Volcano area near the town of La Fortuna.

-We were fortunate enough to see monkeys hanging out in the trees above us while we visited the waterfall.
+We were fortunate enough to see monkeys hanging out in the trees above us while we visited the Llanos de Cortes waterfall.
 We also met some extremely friendly locals and a few other tourists.
 During our visit, the waterfall and beach area were mostly empty.
-There is a food vendor down at the bottom if you want to grab a bite to eat while you are there.
+There is a food vendor down at the bottom by the falls if you want to grab a bite to eat while you are there.
 (I’d assume it is cash only).
-We had already eaten but it smelled wonderful.
+We had already eaten but the food smelled wonderful.

 Tips for visiting the Llanos de Cortes waterfall

 - There are no restrooms or changing areas in the parking lot or down at the waterfall itself.
 I’d suggest wearing your swim suit under your clothes and bringing a towel with you.

 - There are larger boulders and wooded areas that could serve as an area to change behind if needed.

 - Don’t jump from the rocks.
 Just don’t.
 After seeing several local children do it, my husband and I decided to try it.
 I ended up landing on a sharp rock and injured my foot.
 It is not how you want to spend your vacation.

 - Go mid or late morning instead of the afternoon to avoid crowds.

 - Watch for your turn off and rent an SUV, if possible.

 - Swim to the base of the waterfall, float on your back and look up.
 It is both exhilarating and peaceful to swim so close to the base of a waterfall and feel the mist gently hitting your face.